Land buying guide

-After choosing your real estate and before carrying on with anything else, you will have to authorise a lawyer to examine the title to this property at the local land registry, where all relevant information is filed.
+After choosing your real estate and before carrying on with anything else, you will have to authorise the lawyer to examine the title of this property at the local land registry, where all relevant information is filed.

 The lawyer will check the ownership status of the property and the number of individuals holding ownership rights in it; make sure that all taxes have been paid; find out whether the property has been mortgaged to a bank etc. As soon as it has been established that there is no problem with any of the above aspects, the buyer must make an advance payment.

 You must make an advance payment (based on the value of the property), so that the real estate you have chosen is removed from the market and the agreed price gets fixed.
 Then, a private contract (also serving as proof of payment) is signed.

 The private contract includes the following:

 - The price of the property.